Topanga Canyon Boulevard (State Route 27) Pavement Project

 Q: Will detour routes be posted when full closures occur?

 A: Yes, the contractor will place signage along the detour route if you need to continue your commute on Topanga Canyon Boulevard.
-Detour routes and full closure notifications will be publicized on social media.
+Detour routes and full closure notifications will be shared via news release and on social media.

-A: The contractor will begin working at the north end of the project near Devonshire Street and will make their way south to Malibu.
+A: The contractor began working at the north end of the project near Devonshire Street, heading south toward PCH in Malibu.

 Q: How many miles of lanes are being paved?

-A: More than 60 lane miles of SR-27 will be repaved and there will be an upgrade of approximately 40,000 linear feet of guardrail.
+A: More than 60 lane miles of SR-27 will be repaved and there will be an upgrade of around 25,000 feet of guardrail.

 Q: When did the project start?